A Complete Guide to Hamilton City, Bermuda

 Address: 40 Crow Lane, off Eastern Broadway, Hamilton City, Pembroke.

-Located behind the Hamilton ferry terminal, it has a nice park having a great view of Hamilton harbor and ideal for relaxing.
+Located behind the Hamilton ferry terminal, This is a nice park having a great view of Hamilton harbor and ideal for relaxing.

 Address: Point Pleasant Road, Hamilton, Bermuda